sitechecker.pro logo mobile

 Understanding Lazy Loading

 In the digital age, where speed and efficiency are paramount, the technique of lazy loading has emerged as a cornerstone in optimizing website performance.
-At its core, lazy loading is a design pattern used to defer the loading of non-critical resources at page load time.
+At its core, lazy loading is a design pattern used to defer the loading of non-critical resources at page load time, including how to defer offscreen images.
 Instead, these resources are loaded at the moment they are needed, which usually means when they enter the viewport of the browser.
 This approach significantly reduces initial page load time, minimizes system resource usage, and improves user experience.

 The Essence of Lazy Loading